 AlburyCity Deputy Mayor Amanda Cohn said the equipment was not only for fitness fanatics, but suited to people of all ages and abilities.

 "The great thing about this station is that anyone of any level of fitness can use it to improve their general health and wellbeing and it's all in the beautiful surrounds of our riverside precinct," she said.

 "It's totally free to use so I'd urge everyone to flex their muscles a little the next time they're at Noreuil Park and give this fantastic new facility a try."

-Nathan Rogers, 21 and his sister Brianna, 19, are among the first to road test the new equipment.
+Nathan Rodgers, 21 and his sister Brianna, 19, are among the first to road test the new equipment.

 Nathan, a professional triathlete regularly trains at Noreuil Park, running the Wagirra Trail as part of his preparation for the upcoming triathlon series.
 He has a big year ahead with qualification for the ITU World Cup on the Gold Coast his main goal.

 He says the new fitness zone is a welcome addition to the area and is confident it will be well used.